whaleal/icefrog/README-EN.md

 - [github issue](https://github.com/whaleal/icefrog/issues)

+##  how to contribute
+1. Find the issues that need to be fixed on github issues, or propose the feature content to be contributed
+2. Fork the project on github or Github to your own repo
+3. Clone the fork of the past project, which is your project, to your local
+4. Modify the code (remember to modify the v1-dev branch) and perform related tests
+5. Push to your own library after commit (v1-dev branch)
+6. Log in to github or Github and you can see a pull request button on your homepage.
+Click on it, select your own dev branch and the dev branch of this project, fill in some descriptive information, and then submit.
+7. Waiting for the maintainer to merge

 ### 🧬Principles of PR(pull request)

 icefrog welcomes anyone to contribute code to icefrog, but the author suffers from OCD and needs to submit a pr (pull request) that meets some specifications in order to care for the patient.：